 “LOVE IS IN THE AIR, ” stories told by guild members, with music from Clam Caravan– Sunday, February 10, 7 pm, Anchorage Community Theatre, free admission (donations to Storytellers’ Guild of Anchorage accepted) https://www.actalaska.org/

-Betty Arnett will tell a story at the Anchorage Folk Festival Sunday, January 20, 3:30 pm, Wendy Williamson Auditorium, free event (come early, as times sometimes change) http://www.anchoragefolkfestival.org/
+Betty Arnett told a story at the Anchorage Folk Festival Sunday, January 20, 3:30 pm, Wendy Williamson Auditorium, free event (come early, as times sometimes change) http://www.anchoragefolkfestival.org/

 LAST EVENT: Scary Stories Night

 When: Tuesday, October 30, 2018

 Where: Anchorage Community Theatre, on 1133 E. 70th Avenue off of Old Seward Highway

 Music by The Clam Caravan